 Appropriately Uses Anti-Psychotic Medication

-This figure tells you the percent of long-term residents receiving antipsychotic drugs.
-While antipsychotic medications play an important role in caring for many residents, it is important to make sure these drugs are being used appropriately.
-In some situations, increased usage of these drugs may mean that a nursing home is using these medications to subdue residents.
+This tells you the percentage of patients given antipsychotic drugs.
+While antipsychotic medications may be helpful for many patients, it is important to ensure these drugs are being used appropriately.
+In limited cases, excessive reliance on these medications may suggest that a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication